Public Education: Start Again

 Alfie Kohn, long known as an advocate for the rights of the student, has carried on a lifelong effort to eradicate the stress of homework and AP testing.
 In a panel discussion held in Atlanta after a showing of Race To Nowhere, Kohn and others on the panel point to the flaws of the current education system for all the reasons most ANPE readers are familiar with: high-stakes testing, homework before high school, imperfect college admission measures, and more.

 Kohn also gives advice to parents who are looking for solutions to support their children’s inner urge to find their passion, or at best to cope with the environment that they are submersed in today.
-Take the 20 minutes to hear this interesting panel discussion:
+[Since first posted, the referenced video has been removed and cannot be found elsewhere.
+Instead, I offer this Alfie Kohn video for those who are unaware of Alfie’s viewpoint on public education.]

 And while on the topic of Race To Nowhere, the creator and director of the movie, Vicki Abeles, is in the process of collecting stories for a book.
 If you have a story to tell, go to the RTN site and share it with her.
 Keep us posted if you have something accepted for the book!
 Below is my submittal: